erikjber/mdns-repeater-rewrite/README.txt

 Unfortunately, it is not know if any mDNS resolvers do this - systemd-resolved, for exmple, does not.
 This issue is not covered by RFC 6762.
 To get around this limitation, rewriting is introduced.
-For rewriting to work, NAT and port forwarding must be in use on the machines routing between the large networks.
+For rewriting to work, NAT and port forwarding must be in use on the machines routing between the networks.